12 Best Knee Sleeves Tested & Compared

 Knee Sleeve with 3mm thickness: Sports that need endurance its perfect for sports that need endurance like long-distance running.
 Athletes involved in such sporting activities use this type of knee sleeve cause it’s lighter.
 Hence making the sporting activity much easier.
 The sleeve provides support when the athlete starts to feel exhausted and weary by providing support towards the completion of the work of the work out hence gaining control of one’s knees movements.

 Knee Sleeve with 5mm thickness: For mixed sporting activity ideally recommended for mixed sporting activities.
 Athletes who are involved in a variety of sporting activities that require a certain level of agility and extra support, would find the 5 mm sleeve very helpful.
 The beauty of it is that it is used for a wide variety of sporting activities from track running to yoga fitness activities.
 It’s what many athletes would call a universal knee sleeve for all sporting activities.

 Knee Sleeve 7mm thickness: For heavy but short activity

 You should not wear your knee sleeves during the entire work out session as this would make you feel uncomfortable and also make the sleeve to be more rigid.
 Its advised to use them semi-frequently and also to pick the sleeve thickness that matches your sporting activity: for powerlifting usage get thicker ones, for Olympic lifting and CrossFit get thinner ones, and for regular everyday use get thinner ones.

 This is especially true if an athlete is involved in a variety of sporting activities.
 If you do squats frequently every week, then you need a pair of knee sleeves that don’t rip after several uses.
 Knee sleeves that are found to be most durable are made of the neoprene material, that is both flexible and soft.
-Cloth is also used cause it’s more breathable and has good stretching that is constant.
+A cloth is also used cause it’s more breathable and has good stretching that is constant.
 For perfect durability look for a knee sleeve that has reinforced stitching this prevents ripping of the sleeve during several washes and wear.